Hu831/DADFS/README.md

 ***
 **Data assimilation (DA) and degrees of freedom for signal (DFS) experiments**

-This repository contains code for conducting data assimilation and DFS experiments as described in the submitted paper (Hu et al., 2025).
+This repository contains code for conducting DA and DFS experiments as described in a submitted paper (Hu et al., 2025).

 For any questions regarding the use of this code or experiments, please contact **guannan.hu@reading.ac.uk**.